bchareyre/yade-mpi/doc/sphinx/formulation.rst

   where $p$ is packing porosity, roughly $\frac{1}{2}$ for dense irregular packings of spheres of similar radius.

-  The dependency is not strictly linear (which would be the best case), as some algorithms do not scale linearly; a case in point is the sweep and prune collision detection algorithm introduced in sect.~\ref{sect-sweep-and-prune}, with scaling roughly $\bigO{N \log N}$.
+  The dependency is not strictly linear (which would be the best case), as some algorithms do not scale linearly; a case in point is the sweep and prune collision detection algorithm introduced in sect. :ref:`sect-sweep-and-prune`, with scaling roughly $\bigO{N \log N}$.

   The number of interactions scales with $N$, as long as packing characteristics are the same.
 * the number of computational cores $\numCPU$; in the ideal case, the dependency would be inverse-linear were all algorithms parallelized (in Yade, collision detection is not).